HOA Amenity Booking Software That Handles the Headaches for You

 How It Works

 For residents, the booking flow takes under two minutes.
 Open the resident portal, browse available spaces, pick a date and time from the real-time calendar, and pay the deposit through Stripe if required.
-A confirmation with the date, access codes, and key pickup instructions arrives via the resident’s preferred communication channel.
+A confirmation arrives via the resident’s preferred communication channel.
+If the amenity has a paired smart lock, a one-time access code appears in their Booking Pass an hour before the reservation.
 Five days after the event, the deposit refund processes automatically.
 No follow-up needed.

 For admins, the dashboard shows every upcoming booking, past reservation, and pending deposit in one place.
-Track deposit status (collected, pending refund, or flagged for hold), configure hours and booking rules per amenity, monitor key checkout logs with timestamps, and receive conflict alerts if a scheduling overlap occurs.
-The system handles scheduling, deposits, refunds, and access tracking.
+Track deposit status (collected, pending refund, or flagged for hold), configure hours and booking rules per amenity, pair amenities to smart locks once and let codes auto-issue from there, and receive conflict alerts if a scheduling overlap occurs.
+The system handles scheduling, deposits, refunds, and access codes.
 The board handles exceptions.

 Pricing